YCChenVictor/blog-frontend/_posts/personal/1993-09-01-How-to-live-life.md

 ## What?

-If you do not know what to do, think about how to be tranquil.

 Given the how with status score lower than 3, I should do the following things: (three aspects at most)

-1. Explore the relationship with myself  -> try to express my emotions and using music currently -> **I should do more compositions**
+1. Explore the relationship with myself -> try to express my emotions through music -> **I should do more compositions**
 2. Given I cannot amend my past -> I may be told to get over it -> I should explore other people's life and gain more ideas -> try to have more conversations with other people
 3. Given I cannot blame my family -> try to explore the relationship with my family -> try to **follow more master's rules?**

 **psycological therapy** has no effect to me.

-These aspects should be reviewed once two weeks as a sprint.
-This sprint: 1/17 to 1/28.